PDLT-University-of-York/test-split-site/docs/other-tools/padlet.md

 ![Screenshot of Padlet export options, highlighting the existance of the "Export as Excel Spreadsheet" and "Download all Files" options in the list.](images/padlet-export.png)
 </div>

-## Supported alternatives to Padlet
+## Alternative tools to replace Padlet

-There isn't a direct replacement for the full Padlet functionality.
-Instead, choose a tool suitable for the particular use cases.
+There isn't a direct replacement for the full Padlet functionality, but there are many tools suitable for particular use cases.
+These tools also avoid the accessibility issues associated with Padlet.

 We will add examples of use cases here over the next few days.